-1Throughout this report, we use Latinx as a gender-neutral descriptor of the diverse community of people of Latin American cultural or ethnic identity, including people who identify as Latino, Latina, Hispanic, Chicanx, Xicanx, Latin@, Latine, or specific nationalities and indigenous groups that have called Latin America home in past or current generations.
+Latinx is a gender neutral descriptor of the diverse community of people of Latin American cultural or ethnic identity, including people who identify as Latino, Latina, Hispanic, Chicanx, Xicanx, Latin@, Latine, or specific nationalities and indigenous groups that have called Latin America home in past or current generations.
 The term was first coined by Latinx LGBTQ communities.
-If we are citing a data source, we use the term from the original source.